Arts and Entertainment Editor

-Director of Campus Recreation and Wellness, Jill Harper, hosted the first ever Fall Equinox Outdoor Yoga Session in an effort to continue to promote health and wellness among the ESU community, on Sep.
+In an effort to continue to promote health and wellness among the ESU community Jill Harper hosted the first Fall Equinox Outdoor Yoga session which took place on Sep.
 22 on the Main Quad.

-The fall, or autumnal, equinox is, “two moments in the year when the sun is exactly above the equator and day and night are of equal length,”according to the Britannica.com,
+, “…two moments in the year when the sun is exactly above the Equator and day and night are of equal length…”

-Before the session started some students stated they came to the session just to spend quality time outside, while some say they practice yoga regularly .
+Before the session started some students stated they came to the session for some time outdoor, while some practiced yoga regularly.

 “I always went to the weekly sessions on campus and I did the online classes, so I am happy to be back outside,” said Nicole Krozser, a sophomore.